 This course will provide an introduction to database software.
 Students will learn to create and manipulate databases using leading database packages currently popular in business and industry.
 Students will get an overview of the range of available database management systems and an understanding of fundamental theory.
 Hands-on work will be emphasized.
-Prerequisite: Eligible for either ENG 101E or ENG101.
+Prerequisites: Eligible for either ENG\ 101E or ENG\101.

-CSA205, Advanced Applications (3 credits)
+CSA\205, Advanced Applications (3 cr.)

-Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking This course explores the intermediate and advanced features of popular business software applications.
+Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking

+This course explores the intermediate and advanced features of popular business software applications.
 Students will learn how to apply word processing, spreadsheet, database, and presentation tools to achieve productivity gains.
 The course will also include software integration and collaboration software using cloud computing.
 The goal of this course is to challenge students to move beyond the basics of the Office applications to a much higher level of proficiency in a broad range of business software applications.
 Additionally, this course will assist in preparing students to take the industry-recognized Microsoft Office Specialist (MOS) Certification exam.
 Permission to enroll without the prerequisite may be granted based on a student's prior knowledge of Microsoft Office applications.
-Prerequisite: CSC101.
+Prerequisites: CSC\101.